suliman-99/django-seeding/CONTRIBUTING.md

 ## Contact

-If you have any questions or concerns about contributing to Open Source Projects Template, please contact us at sulimanawadstudy@gmail.com.
+If you have any questions or concerns about contributing to Django Seeding, please contact us at sulimanawadstudy@gmail.com.
 Thank you for your contributions!